 Push Notifications (Mobile apps)

-Push notifications is the default way by which mobile apps communicate.
-It scores over email for promotional content in that it delivers messages in real-time and it has also reported higher response rates compared to email (Open rates for push notifications are 50 percent higher than for email, and click rates are up to twice as high, according to this survey).
+Push notifications are the default way by which mobile apps communicate.
+It scores over email for promotional content in that it delivers messages in real-time and it has also reported higher response rates compared to email.

 Where does Website Push Notifications fit into the picture

 Website push notifications fit into a very unique spot in this entire spectrum.
 It differs from mobile app push notifications in that while app push notifications are limited to mobile devices and tablets, website push notifications also covers desktops.
-Desktop usage still accounts for 42% of total internet time.
-Web push notifications deliver the power of real-time push notifications to this 42% of internet users.
+Desktop usage still accounts for a good portion of total internet time.
+Web push notifications deliver the power of real-time push notifications to these internet users.

-Another point which makes website push notifications very important for E-commerce is the cost factor.
+Another point that makes website push notifications very important for E-commerce is the cost factor.
 Building a quality app is an expensive affair and sometimes the ROI can be difficult to justify.
-In fact, for small and medium sized companies, mobile websites may reach more people than mobile apps do.
+In fact, for small and medium-sized companies, mobile websites may reach more people than mobile apps do.
 This makes website push notifications more critical since it gives businesses the ability to send push notifications without investing in an app.

 How do Website Push Notifications work